-nonrenewable level 5 (NL-5) certification in the State of Georgia.
+.
 The M.Ed. planned degree pro- gram lists a minimum of 36 semester hours of coursework to be completed within six years from the date of enrollment.
 A maximum of nine semester hours may be earned as transfer credits.
 These credits must be indicated on the student’s planned program during the first semester of en- rollment as a graduate student admitted in full status.
 Students are expected to confer with their advisor each semester.
 They should complete and sign the planned program with their advisor.
 The advisor is required to file a copy of this planned program with the graduate coordinator for

 the College of Education and with the Graduate School.
 In advance of the expected date of gradu- ation, the student is expected to apply for graduation with the Registrar’s Office.